The Three Stooges in Orbit: Plot

 The Stooges are television actors grappling with the impending cancellation of their animated television show, The Three Stooges Scrapbook.
 Their producer's dissatisfaction prompts a ten-day ultimatum to devise a compelling concept, forcing the Stooges to seek alternative lodging after an unfortunate cooking mishap results in eviction.
 Fortuitously, they find lodging in the eccentric abode of Professor Danforth, a fervent believer in an imminent Martian invasion.
 Danforth enlists the Stooges' assistance in developing a multifunctional military vehicle in exchange for his creation of an "electronic animation" device for their show.
-Despite initial skepticism, the Stooges acquiesce to Danforth's peculiar request.
+Despite initial skepticism, the Stooges agree to Danforth's peculiar request.

-Unbeknownst to them, the butler, disguised as a monster, is revealed as a Martian spy, signaling the extraterrestrial threat.
+Unknown to them, the butler, disguised as a monster, is really a Martian spy, signaling the extraterrestrial threat.
 As the Martians dispatch additional spies to Earth, a series of comedic mishaps ensue, including a transmission error of antiquated films and the inadvertent acquisition of a nuclear depth bomb, mistaken for a carburetor.
 A test run of the military vehicle leads the Stooges into a nuclear test area, culminating in an unexpected performance enhancement upon attaching the bomb to the engine.

 Subsequently, a confrontation with the Martians ensues aboard the vehicle, climaxing in a daring endeavor to thwart the impending destruction of Earth and Disneyland.
 The Stooges successfully dismantle the Martians' scheme, averting catastrophe and ultimately saving their careers.